oktadev/okta-blog/_source/_posts/2021-01-22-okta-puppet.md

 Validate the example in the primary server (without executing the change): `puppet apply okta-asa-sample.pp --noop`

-## Test the sample code
+## Test the sample code of your Puppet Project

-Its time to test the code.
-To do this, I'll apply the sample on my Puppet primary server to enroll this server in Okta ASA.
+It's time to test the code.
+To do this, apply the sample on your Puppet primary server to enroll this server in Okta ASA.

 **Tip:** For this tutorial, I'm using a test environment.
 For use in production, we recommend tests isolated in a new puppet client before running on production clients and primary servers.